HunterGhost27/Markdown-to-Steam/README.md

 # MARKDOWN-TO-STEAM
 # =================

-# This workflow parses the repo's README.md file and creates/updates a text file for the steam workshop description
+# This workflow converts the repo's README.md into steam bb-code

 name: Markdown-to-Steam